openssl/openssl/doc/designs/quic-design/rx-depacketizer.md

 Represented by the `OSSL_QUIC_PACKET` structure.

-*This structure is inspired from the structure with the same presented with the [TX packetizer], but takes into account the needs of the RX depacketizer as well.*
+*This structure is inspired from the structure with the same name presented with the [TX packetizer], but takes into account the needs of the RX depacketizer as well.*

 It's expected that the QUIC Read Record Layer decrypts the packet and parses its packet header, and creates the `OSSL_QUIC_PACKET` structure with